nackdai/aten/docs/how_to_build.md

 ### What is RunCMake.sh

 `RunCMake.sh` is a script to help you to build `aten` with CMake.
-It is located in `scripts` directory.
+It is located in `tools` directory.
 If you would like to use it.
 Copy it to the build directory you want.

 It needs 2 arguments like the followings: